 Who needs the Nintendo Switch when you can play Game Boy games on the big screen!

-95% of Nintendo related chatter these days is gravitating towards their next console, the Nintendo Switch.
-Supposedly the hybrid of home console and portable system, the possibilities are tantalising.
+95% of Nintendo related chatter these days is gravitating towards the Nintendo Switch.
 Being able to take games out with you on a portable system and then take them back home and play on the television is an excellent evolution of what the Nintendo Wii U offered with its GamePad.

-However, you’ve been able to do something very similar all along, with Nintendo’s very own Super Game Boy!
+However, you’ve been able to do something very similar all along, with Nintendo’s very own Super Game Boy Super Nintendo Cartridge!

 But it was a great piece of kit, that also had a few other tricks up its sleeve.
-For a start, you can play games with palette other than the Game Boy’s trademark green hues.
-You can choose from a number of pre-made palettes, or even make your own, while some older Game Boy titles even had their own preset palettes that would be loaded instantly, such as Super Mario Land and Metroid II: Return of Samus.
+For a start, you can play games with palette other than the original console’s trademark green hues.
+You can choose from a number of pre-made palettes, or even make your own, while some older GB titles even had their own preset palettes that would be loaded instantly, such as Super Mario Land and Metroid II: Return of Samus.

-A number of borders were also available that surrounded the virtual Game Boy screen, with some specific games even containing their own specific borders, such as the Pokemon series, and of course you could draw your own, and you could even use a SNES mouse if you have one.
+A number of borders were also available that surrounded the virtual GB screen, with some specific games even containing their own specific borders, such as the Pokemon series, and of course, you could draw your own, and you could even use a SNES mouse if you have one.

 Thank you so much for taking the time to watch this video, and I hope you found it enlightening.
 As always, subscribes, comments and shares are always appreciated – I always reply to all comments, as well as Tweets to @PugHoofGaming.
 If you liked this video, there’s plenty more great content on my channel, so why not check out my other videos?

 As always – until next time, keep gaming positive.